theScottyJam/calling-context/README.md

 // 2.
 Provide some useful values to your context let dummyConfig = {verbose: true}
 context.provide(configCtx, dummyConfig, () => {
-  // Anything inside this callback has access to your context console.log('Sum:', addThings(2, 3))
+  // Anything inside this callback has access to your context, including addThings() addThings(2, 3)
 })

 // 3.
 Use the provided context